Power outages happen more often now.

 There are several things to consider when installing a generator.
 The first question asked is usually “What size do I need?”

-This depends on two things: the total kilowatts required to run everything you choose to run during an outage and the additional startup wattage of bigger appliances, like refrigerators, which is always greater than running wattage.
-The major generator manufacturers have calculators on their websites to help you get an idea of what you will need, but in the end, the best way to move forward is to ask an electrician to calculate your requirement.
-Or better yet, call us, we'll take care of it.
+This depends on two things: the total kilowatts required to run everything you choose to run during an outage and the additional startup wattage of bigger equipment, which is always greater than running wattage.

 That's a start, but there are other things to consider.
-Some items, like the controls in your HVAC system and your electronics, are sensitive to the power they receive.
+Some items, like electronic control units, are very sensitive to the power they receive.
 Fluctuations and harmonic distortion can cause damage.
 That must be avoided and can be, with the right help.

 Transfer switches: The National Electrical Code requires a transfer switch for generator systems.
 This, in turn, requires a permit.
 Its another thing we will help you with.
 We deal with this daily.